mhiggins-pm/BookWorkflow/README.md

   - Any Standardization Errors are detected
   - The Auto-mock payload does not match the stored Assertion
   - Report only: Breaking changes (no fail on true)
+  - Run the ReadyAPI test suite on TestEngine server

 If no failures are detected, the PR will complete:
   - Set the API to Published